richardsteeluk/Arma3-DGFS-Simulation/README.md

-# Arma3-MILES-Simulation
+# Arma3 DGFS System

 ## Purpose

-The purpose of this repository is to host the latest version of this simulated MILES system, with an included test mission, for testing and development.
+The purpose of this repository is to host the latest version of this simulated MILES system, called DGFS, with an included test mission, for testing and development.

-## What is this MILES simulation?
+## What is DGFS?

+DGFS stands for:

+- Don't
+- Get
+-
+- Shot

 This system is intended to simulate the real-life MILES system, a system of sensors worn by soldiers and fitted to their weapons, which send an receive 'lasers' to simulate bullets.
 It can be described as 'tactical Quazer or laser-tag'.